-The image above shows the location of a mini-ITX motherboard with respect to the case and the rest of the components.
+The image above shows the location of a mini-ITX motherboard concerning the case and the rest of the components.

-Note that since the components plug on top of a motherboard, it may be hard to locate it or to reach it.
+Note that since the components plug on top of a motherboard, it may be hard to locate or reach.

-A motherboard sits parallel to the motherboard, but the expansion cards and a majority of the connected components sit perpendicular to the motherboard.
+A motherboard sits parallel to the motherboard, but the expansion cards and most connected components sit perpendicular to the motherboard.

-The motherboards essentially sits on top of standoffs that are screwed in to the various holes on the PC case.
+The motherboards sit on top of standoffs that are screwed into the various holes in the PC case.

-Standoffs are small cylindrical like screws that have the purpose of lifting the motherboards off from the PC case.
-The reason being that you do not want the motherboard to come in contact with the metallic surface of a PC case.
+Standoffs are small cylindrical like screws that lift the motherboards off from the PC case.
+The reason is that you do not want the motherboard to come in contact with the metallic surface of a PC case.